 Abilities for the Stormcast Eternals Vanguard Warband

-- Tireless Hunter (Double, Everyone): Add half of this ability (rounded up) to the next move action.
+- Tireless Hunter (Double, Everyone): Add up to 3″ to the next move action.

-- Righteous Aura (Double, Raptor-Primes and Hunter-Prime): Add 1 to the Toughness of all friendly fighters within 6” of the leader.
+- Righteous Aura (Double, all Leaders): Add 1 to the Toughness of all friendly fighters within 6” of the leader.

 - Darting Attack (Triple, Gryph-Hound): You can make a bonus attack and then a bonus disengage action.

-- Rapid Fire (Triple, Raptors with Hurricane Crossbow): Add half the value of this ability (rounded up) to the attacks for the next attack action of this fighter.
+- Rapid Fire (Triple, Raptors with Hurricane Crossbow): Add 2 to the attacks of the next missile attack action.

-- Aimed Strike (Quad, Raptors with Longstrike Crossbow): Add the value of this ability to the damage of both hit and critical hit for this activation.
+- Aimed Strike (Quad, Raptors with Longstrike Crossbow): Add up to +6 damage to both hit and critical hit.

 Strategy and Tactics for the Stormcast Eternals Vanguard Warband

-Gryph-Hounds are extremely useful for their potential damage but also for the ability to attack and disengage that, if planned correctly, allows you to dance around an objective and avoid retaliation.
+Gryph-Hounds are extremely useful for their ability to attack and disengage that, if planned correctly, allows you to dance around an objective and avoid retaliation.

-Aetherwings are a utility piece that should not be used in fights but do not underestimate their warning cries to re-roll one attack (with or without using the Aimed Strike ability) and their mobility.
+Aetherwings are a utility piece, an expensive one, that needs to be used carefully.
+Do not engage at all costs, but use them to scout around and if you have the occasion, use their warning cries to re-roll one attack (with or without using the Aimed Strike ability).

 Pros and Cons of the Stormcast Eternals Vangaurd Warband